Meet Our Team

 Farm Manager

-Jesse Napierala is a talented Perma culturist, beekeeper, nurseryman, orchardist, and horticulturalist.
+Jesse Napierala is an Environmental Expert with a Passion for Nature Jesse Napierala is a talented Perma culturist, beekeeper, nurseryman, orchardist, and horticulturalist.
 With a childhood spent working on farms, Jesse developed a deep appreciation for nature and the art of cultivating food.
 He earned a certificate in Permaculture Design from Oregon State University and has been managing organic farms for over a decade.
 Jesse is an avid beekeeper and the proud owner of Earth Eden LLC, a sought-after edible/ecological landscape and self-sustainability consulting service.
 His dedication to nature inspires him to offer and implement natural solutions to address many of the global issues we face today.

 President